balabit/syslog-ng-gitbook/chapters/chapter_5/section_3.md

 # Writing an Apache Kafka module in Python

-Apache Kafka is a hugely popular Free and Open Source message broker project.
+Apache Kafka is a hugely popular free and open source message broker project.
 It employs a publish-subscribe messaging model, and can handle hundreds of megabytes of reads and writes per second from thousands of clients.
-In this section, you will learn how to create a Python destination for syslog-ng which takes messages and publishes them to Kafka.
+In this section, you will learn how to create a Python destination for syslog-ng, which takes messages and publishes them to Kafka.
 This tutorial assumes you have a basic understanding of Python and Kafka, and also that you have read the section "Getting started with implementing Python destinations"

-###The syslog-ng config file
+###The syslog-ng configuration file

-To create a python destination, you will need to specify the destination in your syslog-ng configuration file.
+To create a Python destination, you will have to specify the destination in your syslog-ng configuration file.

-Here is an example of a python destination in the config file:
+The following example demonstrates a Python destination in the configuration file:

 ```c